Jill Biden unveils White House holiday decor for 2023. See photos of the Christmas trees, ornaments and more.

 The Library of Congress provided samples of editions from the past 200 years that are on display along the ground floor corridor.
 The traditional gingerbread White House recreates the classic story by featuring a sugar cookie replica of the book along with Santa's sleigh flying above the grounds.
 Santa's sleigh and his reindeer are also suspended above the Grand Foyer.

 The White House released a fact sheet and was allowing the news media to see all the trees, lights and ornaments before the first lady's event.
-National Guard families, who were joining Biden as part of Joining Forces, her White House initiative to show appreciation for military families, will be among the first members of the public to see the decorations.
+National Guard families, who were joining the first lady as part of Joining Forces, her White House initiative to show appreciation for military families, were among the first members of the public to see the decorations.

 Children of these and other military families were also to be treated to a performance by the cast of the North American tour of the Disney musical "Frozen."
 The White House estimates it will welcome roughly 100,000 visitors throughout the holiday season.